Welcome

 Learning Outcomes

-After studying this article, you will be able to explain how English law determines whether a duty of care exists in new negligence scenarios, including the significance of the neighbour principle from Donoghue v Stevenson and the Caparo three-stage test.
-You will be able to identify and apply the requirements of foreseeability, proximity, and the fair, just, and reasonable test to novel duty situations, and recognise the role of policy in limiting liability.
+This article explains how English law determines whether a duty of care exists in new negligence scenarios, focusing on the neighbour principle from Donoghue v Stevenson and the Caparo three-stage test.
+It examines the requirements of foreseeability, proximity, and the fair, just and reasonable test in novel duty situations and analyses the role of policy in limiting liability.
+It distinguishes between duties arising from positive acts and alleged duties based on omissions, outlines the incremental and by analogy approach endorsed in Caparo, and reviews leading authorities (including Robinson v Chief Constable of West Yorkshire Police) to clarify when Caparo should and should not be used.

 SQE1 Syllabus

-For SQE1, you are required to understand how the courts establish a duty of care in negligence, especially in situations where there is no established precedent.
-In your revision, focus on:
+For SQE1, you are required to understand how the courts establish a duty of care in negligence, especially in situations where there is no established precedent, with a focus on the following syllabus points:

 • the neighbour principle from Donoghue v Stevenson and its application to duty of care